 One of the traits of many dog breeds is the urge to dig.
 It's one of the behaviors that has been programmed into their brains as instinct.
-Some dog breeds are more prone to digging than others because some are bred to chase prey that can hide in burrows and the best way to get that prey out from it's underground lair is to dig it out.
+Some dog breeds are more prone to digging than others because some are bred to chase prey that can hide in burrows, and the best way to get that prey out from its underground lair is to dig it out.

 After a few modifications, we are now enjoying walking through our back yard without having to worry about turning our ankles in one of Spuddy's many calling cards.
-It's not easy to get a dog that is programmed to dig to stop but with a bit of consistent training and modifications, we have been successful in this adventure.
+It's not easy to get a dog that is programmed to dig to stop, but with a bit of consistent training and modifications, we have been successful in this adventure.

-Here are the things that we found worked for us:
+Here are the things that we found worked for us.

-Believe it or not, if you do not keep your dog's nails trimmed to a comfortable length for them they will try to trim them by digging.
-Nail trimming should be a regular grooming ritual with any dog, let alone a hound dog but it seems to be a common oversight by many dog owners.
-We trim our dog's nails once a month and this has helped cut down on his digging.
+Believe it or not, if you do not keep your dog's nails trimmed to a comfortable length for them, they will try to trim them by digging.
+Nail trimming should be a regular grooming ritual with any dog—let alone a hound dog—but it seems to be a common oversight by many dog owners.
+We trim our dog's nails once a month, and this has helped cut down on his digging.

 If you aren't sure how to trim your dog's nails, have trouble with it or find that your dog protests the deed so much that you just can't get it done, a veterinarian or grooming shop will be able to do it for you for a small fee.
 It takes just a few minutes to do.
 Pick someone that is close to your home to help keep travel time to a minimum.

 When it is extremely hot outside, a dog will do almost anything to find relief.
-Some dogs that are left outside when the temps spike have discovered that if they dig a hole and lay in it that it helps to cool them off.
+Some dogs that are left outside when the temps spike have discovered that if they dig a hole and lay in it, it helps to cool them off.
 If you find your dog digging in shady places when it's hot outside, you should consider bringing them into a cooler environment.

 Spudward was digging holes under the bushes and laying in them to help cool himself off on hot summer days.
-He is not spending as much time outdoors when the temps climb and that has stopped him from digging in those areas of the yard.
+He is not spending as much time outdoors when the temps climb, and that has stopped him from digging in those areas of the yard.

 Dogs become bored just like you and I do if they aren't occupied or mentally stimulated.
 They will dig holes in the yard because it gives them something to do to pass the time.
 If your hound dog is digging because of boredom, try either giving them a new toy or more exercise.

 Hound dogs are high energy breeds.
 They have to be in order to run for long distances after small prey.
-Take the dog to a dog park and let them run for a while or go for hour long walks with your hound dog to help burn off some energy.
+Take the dog to a dog park and let them run for a while or go for hour-long walks with your hound dog to help burn off some energy.
 A tired dog is always a good dog!
 Especially if it is a hound dog or another high energy breed.

 Having more than one dog will also help with getting rid of pent up energy if you don't want to take the hound dog for a walk every day.
-If you have a fenced in yard, turning both dogs out to play for a couple of hours every day will give you the desired result of not only one worn out dog but two.
+If you have a fenced-in yard, turning both dogs out to play for a couple of hours every day will give you the desired result of not only one worn-out dog but two.
 They will spend their time with each other instead of racing to see who can dig the deepest hole the fastest.